wagiminator/ATtiny85-TinyCandle/README.md

 |T1L|"1"-Bit, LOW time|450 ns|600 ns|5000 ns|
 |TCT|Total Cycle Time|1150 ns|1250 ns|5500 ns|

-Apart from T0H, the maximum values can be even higher, depending on when the NeoPixels actually latch the sent data.
+Apart from T0H, the maximum values can be even higher, depending on when the NeoPixels actually latch the sent data (with some types only after 250µs!).
+This also makes it possible to work without a buffer and thus without the use of SRAM.
 The software essentially only has to ensure that **T0H is a maximum of 500ns and T1H is at least 625ns**, so that the pixels can reliably differentiate "0" from "1".
 Assuming that the microcontroller runs with a clock frequency of 8 MHz, the following simple bit-banging function for the transmission of a data byte to the NeoPixels string was implemented:

 ```c
 // Send a byte to the pixels string